 Learn your piece backwards

-Whether you are performing a self-test, monologue, theatre scene or poem, be completely familiar with the work.
-Under the stress and the inevitable nerves, you will feel that it is easy to muddle your lines unless you are completely solid in rehearsals.
+Whether you are performing a monologue, theatre scene or poem, be completely familiar with the work.
+Under the stress and the inevitable nerves, you will find that it is easy to muddle your lines unless you are completely solid in rehearsals.

 Don’t just learn the lines!